microsoft/teams-ai/js/samples/04.ai.b.messageExtensions.gptME/README.md

     - Use the current `https` URL you were given by running ngrok.
 Append with the path `/api/messages` used by this sample.
     - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
-    - **_If you don't have an Azure account_** you can use this [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework)

 1. Update the `.env` configuration for the bot to use the Microsoft App Id and App Password from the Bot Framework registration.
-(Note the App Password is referred to as the "client secret" in the azure portal and you can always create a new client secret anytime.)
-The configuration should include your OpenAI API Key in the `OPEN_API_KEY` property.
+(Note the App Password is referred to as the "client secret" in the Azure Portal and you can always create a new client secret anytime.)
+1. Update the `.env` file and provide your [OpenAI Key](https://openai.com/api/) key for leveraging GPT
 1. **_This step is specific to Teams._**

-    - **Edit** the `manifest.json` contained in the `teamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) _everywhere_ you see the place holder string `<<YOUR-MICROSOFT-APP-OR-BOT-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`).
+    - **Edit** the `manifest.json` contained in the `appPackage` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) _everywhere_ you see the place holder string `${{TEAMS_APP_ID}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`).
 If you haven't created an Azure app service yet, you can use your bot id for the above.
-You're bot id should be pasted in where you see `<<YOUR_BOT_ID>>`
+You're bot id should be pasted in where you see `${{BOT_ID}}`.
+Replace everywhere you see `${{BOT_DOMAIN}}` with the domain part of the URL created by your tunneling solution.
-    - **Zip** up the contents of the `teamsAppManifest` folder to create a `manifest.zip`
+    - **Zip** up the contents of the `appPackage` folder to create a `manifest.zip`
-    - **[Sideload the app](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload) (manifest zip) file** the `manifest.zip` to Teams (in the Apps view click "Upload a custom app")

-1. Run your bot at the command line:
+1. Run your app from the command line:

     ```bash
     yarn start
     ```

+1. [Upload the app](https://learn.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload) file (manifest.zip created in the previous step) in Teams.

 ## Interacting with the message extension